azumafuji/kimsellis-com/content/en/home/classes.md

 ### Yoga at the Hogarth Community Center
 We'll be moving inside the large spaces at the Hogarth Community Center to continue our yoga practice in the safest way we can.
 It's £10 per class and you can book in advanced.
+[Hogarth Community Centre](https://hogarthtrust.org.uk)

 **Tuesday Slow Vinyasa Flow** {{< button href="https://kim-sellis-yoga.reservie.net/checkout/event/djEsMjIyLDUyMTEsMA==" >}}Book Now{{< /button>}}